 Currently the only treatment for both celiac disease and non-celiac wheat sensitivity is lifelong adherence to a strict gluten-free diet, which means the elimination of wheat, rye and barley.

 Lifelong Adherence to a Gluten-Free Diet

 Celiac disease is a chronic autoimmune disease, which means that you cannot “grow out” of it.
-The treatment for both celiac disease and gluten sensitivity is lifelong adherence to a strict gluten-free diet.
+The treatment for both celiac disease and non-celiac wheat sensitivity is lifelong adherence to a strict gluten-free diet.
 A gluten-free diet heals the villous atrophy in the small intestine, causing symptoms to resolve.
 Following a gluten-free diet also helps prevent future complications, including malignancies.

-Note: Medication is not normally required except in some cases of dermatitis herpetiformis, in which medication such as dapsone or sulfapyridine is administered for a short period of time to control the rash.
+Medication is not normally required except in some cases of dermatitis herpetiformis, in which medication such as dapsone or sulfapyridine is administered for a short period of time to control the rash.
 In most individuals, following a strict gluten-free diet greatly reduces symptoms of dermatitis herpetiformis.

 You should see your physician three to six months after diagnosis to identify nutritional deficiencies, address symptoms you may still be experiencing, and confirm your adherence to a strict gluten-free diet.
 Your physician will determine the timing of your follow-up appointments.
 Once it is confirmed that you are doing well, an annual physical examination with follow-up blood testing is recommended.
 Antibody levels generally return to normal after 12 months on a gluten-free diet, although this can vary.

 Do I Need a Repeat Endoscopy?